farlepet/coapserver/README.md

 Coap Server
 ===========

-This CoAP server is designed to be highly configurable to allow it's use with a variety of IoT devices, for testing or for low-scale use.
+This CoAP server is designed to be highly configurable to allow its use with a variety of IoT devices, for testing or for low-scale use.

 __Docker images__: